-Police GPS Tracking Device Declared a Valid Search
+Police GPS Tracking Devices Declared a Valid Search

 The United States Supreme Court periodically issues decisions in which the scope of the public’s right to be free from unreasonable searches and seizures, as protected by the Fourth Amendment to the US Constitution, comes into conflict with law enforcement’s use of new technology.

-In the latest such decision, United States vs. Jones, announced on January 23, 2012, the US Supreme Court declared that law enforcement officers do conduct a search or seizure and must comply with the Fourth Amendment when they install a GPS tracking device to a suspect’s vehicle.
+In the latest such decision, United States vs. Jones, announced on January 23, 2012, the US Supreme Court declared that law enforcement officers to conduct a search or seizure and must comply with the Fourth Amendment when they install a GPS tracking device to a suspect’s vehicle.

 Jones was the target of an investigation by the FBI and local police.
-As part of their surveillance, law enforcement agents applied for a warrant authorizing installation of a GPS tracking device on the vehicle which was registered to Jones’s wife.
+As part of their surveillance, law enforcement agents applied for a warrant authorizing the installation of a GPS tracking device on the vehicle which was registered to Jones’s wife.
 However, the GPS device was not installed in compliance with the specific terms of the warrant.